Sign Up

 Hot dogs, luncheon meats, bologna, and other deli meats165°F or until steaming hot

 When serving food in a buffet style, hot food should be kept at a temperature of 140°F (60°C) or warmer, and cold food should be kept at a temperature of 40°F (4.4ºC) or colder.
-To keep food hot, use chafing dishes, slow cookers, and warming trays.
+Use chafing dishes, slow cookers, and warming trays to keep food hot.
 Food can be kept cold by nesting dishes in ice or replacing the cold dish often.
 Perishable food cannot be out for more than 2 hours at room temperature or 1 hour if the temperature is above 90°F (32.2ºC).
+Hot food that is bought or delivered needs to be eaten within two hours.
+If that cannot happen, refrigerate the food.

 Reheating food to a temperature that is not hot enough can cause foodborne illness.
-Reheat food thoroughly to a temperature of 165°F or until hot and steaming.
+Reheat food thoroughly to 165°F or until hot and steaming.
 Check microwave directions for cooking time and power level.
+Throw out any food left out at room temperature for more than 2 hours or 1 hour if the temperature is above 90°F (32.2ºC) (USDA, 2020b).

 Special Diets